Wind turbines are a relatively simple system of generating electricity, and haven’t changed much over the centuries.

 The UK is a very windy country, with an estimated 40% of the wind that hits Europe passing over us first.

-However, onshore wind has a huge visual impact, particularly as wind farms are built on top of hills to capture the most wind.
+The turbines have a huge visual impact, particularly as wind farms are built on top of hills to capture the most wind.

 Offshore wind farms are bigger than their onshore rivals, and with far more wind out at sea compared to onshore, they can produce far more energy and more reliably.